Final Grade Reports

 U — Unsatisfactory: No grade point credit; applies only to Developmental Studies, specialized courses and seminars, non-credit courses.

-W — Withdrawal: No credit.
+W —Withdrawal: No credit.
 A grade of “W” is awarded to students who withdraw or are withdrawn from a course after the drop/add period but prior to the completion of 60% of the session.
 After that time, the student will receive a grade of “F” except under mitigating circumstances which must be documented, and a copy of the documentation must be placed in the student’s academic ﬁle.

-X — Audit: No grade point credit.
+X— Audit: No grade point credit.
 Permission of the Division Dean or another appropriate academic administrator is required to audit a course.
 After the last day for students to withdraw from a class without penalty, the audit grade “X” is not available for students enrolled in the course for credit.
 Students desiring to attend a course without taking the examination or receiving credit for the course may do so at the time of enrollment to audit that course.
 Students desiring to audit a course shall register in the usual manner and pay the normal tuition.
 Audited courses carry no credit and do not count as part of the student’s course load.
 Students desiring to change status in a course from audit to credit must do so within the add/drop period of the session.
 Changes from credit to audit must be made by the ofﬁcial last day for students to withdraw from a class without penalty.
 After this day, the audit grade “X” is not available for students enrolled for credit.

 A grade of “S” (Satisfactory) shall be assigned for completion of each developmental course numbered 1-9.
 Students making satisfactory progress but not completing all of the objectives for a developmental course (courses numbered 1-9) shall be graded with an administrative “R” (Re-enroll) and should re-enroll to complete the course objectives.
 Students not making satisfactory progress in a developmental course shall be graded “U” (Unsatisfactory).
-Counselors will recommend consultation with the instructor to determine the subsequent sequence of courses for the students who receive a grade of “U.”
+Counselors or advisors will recommend consultation with the instructor to determine the subsequent sequence of courses for the students who receive a grade of “U.”

 Grade Point Average